-There are support services available for you – and the people you care about – if you might have a problem with using pharmaceutical medications.
-Dependence and addiction are medical conditions, and like other health conditions such as diabetes or asthma, they do not discriminate.
+There are support services available for you – and the people you care about – if you are concerned about your prescription medication use.
+Prescription medication dependence is a medical condition, and like other health conditions such as diabetes or asthma, it does not discriminate.
 Here are some helplines to assist you:

 For Victorians who have been affected by a friend or family member’s drug use, there is also information on finding support and treatment services in Victoria at The First Stop.